 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

-Combining feather boas with white lights is one of my favorite Christmas decorating ideas, and it’s so easy!
+Combining feather boas with white lights is one of my favorite Christmas home decor ideas, and it’s so easy!

 Start with these glitter string lights*.
 The white wires blend in with the white feather boas, and the little silver balls add an extra sparkle.
-(Everyone who knows me, knows I like a little sparkle!)
+(And I LOVE a little sparkle!)

 Add some tall mercury glass candle holders* for some contrast and extra sparkle.